Local Rules - Davidson County Courts of Record

 - Docketing Motions for Hearing and Disposition- Docketing of a motion will be complete upon filing the motion with the Chancery, Probate and Circuit Court Clerks, provided it contains notice of a hearing date.
 If no hearing date is requested upon the filing of the motion, either counsel may file a notice of hearing for a previously filed motion and serve opposing counsel and/or party.

-- Notice of Hearing and Disposition- Any party filing a motion in Chancery, Probate or in Circuit Court shall serve written notice of the date and the time of the hearing upon all other parties.
+- Notice of Hearing and Disposition- Any party filing a motion in Chancery, Probate or in Circuit Court shall serve filed notice of the date and the time of the hearing upon all other parties.
 The notice shall advise all other parties that failure to file and serve a timely written response to the motion will result in the motion being granted without further hearing.

 - Domestic relations motions are exempted from this rule and are governed by §37.05.